Leeds Rhinos

 The Leeds Rhinos are a professional rugby league club in Leeds, West Yorkshire, England.
 The club play their home games at AMT Headingley Rugby Stadium and compete in the Super League, the top tier of British rugby league.

 Leeds Rhinos have won the League Championship 11 times, Challenge Cup 14 times and World Club Challenge three times.

-The club share big long-standing West Yorkshire Derby rivalries with Huddersfield Giants and Bradford Bulls.
+The club share long-standing West Yorkshire Derby rivalries with Bradford Bulls and Castleford Tigers as well as a traditional cross-city rivalry with Hunslet Rugby League.
 Leeds' traditional home colours are blue and amber shirts with white shorts and blue socks.